Leadership Development — It’s About Capacity, Not Just Competencies

 Let’s look at what we mean by whether a competency is actionable or not.

 The field of Child Development, represented particularly in the work of Jean Piaget, has been accepted for a long time.
 Children are not just little adults.
 Their thinking qualitatively changes in ways that have developmental “steps.”
-When water from a short and squat glass is poured into a taller and more narrow one, a 4 y/o will say there is now more water in the taller glass.
+When water from a short and squat glass is poured into a taller and narrower one, a 4 y/o will say there is now more water in the taller glass.
 A 6 y/o, having moved from the Pre-Operational to the Concrete Operational stage, will say that there is the same amount of water.

-At the Pre-Operational stage the child can’t use logic or transform, combine or separate ideas.
+At the Pre-Operational stage, the child can’t use logic or transform, combine, or separate ideas.
 At the Concrete Operational stage, there is more organized and rational thinking.
 We can look at this in terms of how many different dimensions or factors a child can handle at once.
 The 6 y/o can handle two dimensions (height and width) and so understands that the volume didn’t change.
 The 4 y/o doesn’t yet have that capacity because of being able to “hold onto” only one dimension at a time.
 So the 6 y/o has more actual cognitive capacity than the 4 y/o.
 S/he didn’t just learn a new competency.
 This distinction is vital.

 The field of leadership development, in general, hasn’t made this distinction between capacity and competency.
-Competencies exist at different Levels of Development, as we’ll explain shortly.
+Competencies exist at diverse Levels of Development, as we’ll explain shortly.
 If a leader currently functions at a Level of Development earlier than that at which a particular competency resides, then it’s currently out of reach.
 So identifying the competency and then trying to hold the leader accountable for demonstrating it will be futile because no matter how much support or pressure is given to that leader, the leader will not be successful.
 We’re supporting an approach that would, for any competency, also ask what Level of Development, or capacity, is needed to embody it.

 At one point the assumption was that once that child grew up to be an adult, somewhere between 18 and 25, she now had an “adult brain” and the rest of her life was filling it full of more competencies.
 But then the field of Adult Development came along and said these “stages” of development continue, or can continue, throughout adulthood, and that these later adult stages are no less dramatic than the one between the Pre-Operational 4 y/o and the Concrete Operational 6 y/o.
 That is, in the same way that the 6 y/o was able to accomplish mental feats not yet available to the 4 y/o, a leader at the Catalyst level (these stage names will make more sense later) has a vastly greater ability to integrate multiple perspectives than does a leader at the Expert level.